Our award-winning college offers fifteen certified courses delivered by industry professionals

 I met a lot of friends since I moved to Darwin.
 They are from Germany, Spain, France, Japan, Korea and more.

 What is your favourite thing about living in Darwin?

 Did you have any hospitality work experience before starting with ICAE?
 If yes, how has the curriculum at ICAE helped expand on this?

 Yes I was working in a French pastry shop in Slovenia for 6 months and I also studied food technology back home.
 The course helped me broaden my knowledge in the culinary industry.

-I work at Petra’s Cake.
-It’s a family owned cake business and we supply to different shops and cafes in Darwin.
+I worked at Petra’s Cake.
+It’s a family owned cake business supplying cakes to different shops and cafes in Darwin.

 What is the most interesting and enjoyable part of working in the hospitality industry?

 One thing that I enjoyed the most is I get to do something that I love which is cooking and I love food.

 What was your favourite part of the course?

 My favourite part was the practical stuff, like cooking and learning different cuisines.